Glossary

 official language minority communities

-Canada’s official languages are English and French.
-Official language minority communities (OLMCs) are groups of people whose maternal ...
+Official language minority communities (OLMCs) are groups of people whose preferred language is not the majority language in their province o...

 operating costs